 - Lunch & Dinner

-- Ski equipment (Equipment is available to rent – please let us know in advance to ensure the correct sizes are available)
+- Ski equipment (Equipment is available to rent – please let us know in advance to ensure the correct sizes are available.
+Rental gear is US$40 per day)

 A deposit of US$400 is required to reserve your place on this trip.